Lugonja/IndoorsSDK-iOS/README.md

-This repository contains all information related to the IndoorsSDK CocoaPods.
+This repository contains CocoaPods for IndoorsSDK library.

 Information about getting started with our SDK can be found here: